Jjin

 What learning Hangul looks like in the app

-Jjin is focused on the essentials for immidiate communication
+Jjin is focused on the essentials for immediate communication

-Jjin gives Hangul space to be learned, but keeps it connected to real phrase practice so progress feels usable early.
+Jjin gives Hangul space to be learned through consonants, vowels, and audio syllable blocks, but keeps it connected to real phrase practice so progress feels usable early.

 Jjin Hangul basics learning screen